-Growing, producing and buying food offers opportunities to build the resources, wealth and resilience of local communities, and to balance power more evenly across the supply chain.
-'Resources' can include jobs, skills, capital and natural assets like soil, fish, ecosystems and water.
-Food production or farming methods which degrade our natural resoures undermine the opportunities for, and resilience of, communities in the future.
+Growing, producing and buying food presents opportunities to build resources, wealth and resilience in local communities, and to balance power more evenly across the supply chain.
+Resources can include jobs, skills, capital and natural assets like soil, water, fish, and ecosystem services.
+Food production or farming methods which degrade our natural environment undermine the opportunities for, and resilience of, communities.

 For these reasons, an equitable and meaningful definition of local food should consider both where food is produced and how it is produced.
-It should prioritise business practices that share power and wealth more equally, and ensure that local communities growing and producing food experience a fairer and more sustainable food system now and in the future.
+It should prioritise business practices that share power and wealth more equally, and ensure that local communities growing and producing food experience a fairer and more sustainable food system.

 How to do this in practice:

-Considering this richer definition of local, supporting local food doesn’t necessarily mean buying what is produced closest to you, but sourcing in a way which builds wealth, power and resources within food-producing communities.
-This can include:
+Supporting local food doesn’t necessarily mean buying what is produced closest to you, but sourcing in a way which builds wealth, power and resources within communities which can include:

-Creating opportunities for businesses with a model that benefits the community and its workers, such as cooperatives or social enterprises.
-Mayor of New York Bill de Blasio offers business benefits worth $10,000 to businesses wishing to become employee-owned, for example
+Creating opportunities that benefit the community and its workers, such as using cooperative or social enterprise business models.
+For instance, the Mayor of New York City offers business benefits worth $10,000 to businesses wishing to become employee-owned.

-Buying from independent business like real bread bakeries (which produce many more jobs per loaf than industrial manufacturers)
+Buying from independent business like real bread bakeries (which produce more jobs per loaf than industrial manufacturers).

 Local authorities, educational institutions, local economic partnerships and others operating at a local policy level can support these principles in their decision making:

-Business support including rates discounts, mentoring, and promotion through council channels
+Business support including rate discounts, mentoring, and promotion through council channels

-Preferential access to land or property, using planning policy to protect spaces where localised food enterprises thrive (including land, market spaces and storage facilities)
+Preferential access to land or property, using planning policy to protect spaces where local food enterprises thrive.

-Investing in the infrastructure needed to support food production and primary processing in the local area
+Invest in the infrastructure that supports sustainable food production and primary processing in the local area.

 Sustain’s report; How councils can support good food enterprises: findings from London presents a suite of ideas for how councils can build a fairer, more inclusive, healthier, sustainable, and prosperous economy after Covid-19 by supporting good food enterprises.